 Mostly in cases when you hold two unpaired hole cards that have little chance of winning after the first three community cards are dealt.

 Why do you need to consider an optimal Casino Hold em strategy?
 It keeps the house edge to around 2-2.5%.
-And that makes it really low compared to some other table games.
+And that makes it really low for a table game, compared to some others.

 Although there are differences in the game, the way to figure out how many cards you can hit and your chances of hitting them, is the same as standard Texas Hold’em Poker games.